kanavbengani/Reversi/README.md

 - `MinimaxStrategy` -- A class that finds a list of moves that minimize the chances of the opponent playing their best move.
 A best move is calculated by the difference of scores between the two players.
 In case of a tie, the list that is being returned is sorted by topmost, leftmost.
+  - `MinimaxStrategyDepth` -- Our implementation of Minimax also has a `depth` value taken in the constructor that defines the search depth of the algorithm.
+In order make an implementation of Minimax that matches the specification in the assignment, we can set the `depth` to be `1`.
+For now, passing moves are considered worse for an opponent than playing (may be improved upon in later iterations).
+The best move for the opponent is a move that is a winning move or a move that leads to a winning outcome.

 ### View
 - `TextualView` -- A light-weight text-based view to visualize the game of Reversi, mostly for testing purposes.